IBM/zoau-node/README.md

-# zoau-node - A node module for Z Open Automation Utilities (ZOAU)
+# zoau - A node module for Z Open Automation Utilities (ZOAU)

 ## Table of Contents